-Foods that promote inflammation are excluded.
+Foods that promote inflammation are excluded in the keto diet.

 Carbohydrates lead to a fluctuating blood sugar level, whereupon inflammatory cytokines are produced, which promote inflammations.
 In a ketogenic diet, fats become the body’s main source of energy.
 The diet includes high-fat foods – no sugar, hardly any carbohydrates.

-Foods that reduce inflammation are increasingly consumed.
+Foods that reduce inflammation are increasingly consumed in the keto diet.

 60-90% of the ketogenic diet are fats.
 A high fat intake (with the right composition) increases the amount of anti-inflammatory polyunsaturated omega-3 fatty acids (e.g. in flax, rapeseed and olive oil).
 High-quality fatty acids activate cell receptors which stop the spread of inflammations.